KondratevI/TripleTen_projects/visualization_data_project/README.md

 ### The goal

-The goal is to review the superstore’s operations and increase its profitability.
-For each question, I should prepare an individual visualization that justifies my conclusion.
+This project involves the visualization of data collected from a mock study where 100 red squirrels were assigned one of three different diets after weaning.
+The objective of the study was to observe how different diets affected the squirrels' adult weights.
+The goal of the visualization is to clearly show the weight differences across the three diet groups and provide insights into the potential impact of diet on growth.

 #### The Data

-The dataset contains the results of a mock study where 100 red squirrels were given one of three different diets after weaning, and their full grown adult weights were recorded.
-The figure below displays the results of the study, and this is the figure that you need to recreate.
+The dataset contains the weight measurements of the squirrels when they reached adulthood, grouped by the type of diet they received.

 #### Process and Results